RockefellerArchiveCenter/reading-room-manual/index.md

 If a request has multiple reels of microfilm, it must be cloned into multiple requests, one for each reel.
 This applies even if the microfilm reels are consecutive reels.
 Refer to for the instructions on cloning microfilm requests.

 #### Realia
 Realia requires advanced notice of 48 hours.
 The Head of Reference and the Head of Collections Management need to approve these requests.
 Follow up with Collections Management Team to determine if the item can easily be pulled.
-A more detailed procedure is being developed.

 #### Ephemera
 Retrieving ephemera is based on two factors: available space in the Reading Room and available staff to assist with pulling procedures.
 Two tables are needed for viewing most ephemera.
 If two are not available, call for the second room to be opened.
 If both Reading Rooms are full, contact the Head of Reference.
 Collections Management can be a resource for pulling the material if a second person is required.